• infobot@lakesoffire.org

 • Please see our Code of Conduct policy for details on expected participant behavior.

 • Ice and firewood are available for sale at the trailer across from the Nexus in the Center Camp area.
+More details on firewood and ice will be available as we finalize this on the new property.

 • In the spirit of Decommodification, there will be no other sales or concessions of any kind at Lakes of Fire.